-But even in Vegas vegas, there was an undercurrent of something different, if you wanted to look for it.
+But even in uptown Vegas-Vegas, there was an undercurrent of something different, if you wanted to look for it.
 The food scene is seriously up-and-coming.
 Yes, you can dine in luxury, I particularly enjoyed Scotch 80 Prime, a steak restaurant that’s on-par with anything that a half-decent European city can throw at it (and conveniently also in my hotel, the Palms Casino Resort).
 But there’s also the brand new food court, Block 16, at The Cosmopolitan.
-Run by a British Head Chef it rocks a sort of Brixton or Tooting Market feel, but done with American style (so no phone unlocking shops or West African fashion stores).
+Run by a British Head Chef it rocks a sort of Brixton or Tooting Market feel, but done with American style (so no phone unlocking shops, nail bars or West African fashion stores).
 Breakfast at Primrose at Park MGM is also genuinely worth checking out.